Simultaneous Inference for Time Series Functional Linear Regression: Theoretical Results

-Assumption \ref{ass_penalty} is mild for many frequently-used basis functions.
-It is notable that Assumption \ref{ass_conti} is mild and satisfied by most frequently-used sieve bases.
-For instance, the pair $(\psi,\phi)=(0,1)$ for the univariate trigonometric polynomial series, $(\psi,\phi)=(1/2,0)$ for the univariate polynomial spline basis functions and $(\psi,\phi)=(1,5/2)$ for the normalized Legendre polynomial basis.
-We refer to the Section C.2 for the discussions of above claims on Assumptions \ref{ass_penalty}--\ref{ass_conti}.
-Assumption \ref{f_bound} is similar to that adopted by \cite{Hall07} which imposes a lower bound on the decay rate of $f_{jk}$.
+Assumption \ref{ass_penalty} is mild and can be easily checked for many frequently-used basis functions, such as the Fourier basis $(\gamma=2)$ and the Legendre polynomial basis $(\gamma=4)$.
+Meanwhile, Assumption \ref{ass_conti} is satisfied by most frequently-used sieve bases.
+For instance, the pair $(\psi,\phi)=(0,1)$ for the trigonometric polynomial series, $(\psi,\phi)=(1/2,0)$ for the polynomial spline basis functions and $(\psi,\phi)=(1,5/2)$ for the normalized Legendre polynomial basis.
+We refer to Section E.3 of the supplemental material for a detailed discussion of the above claims on Assumptions \ref{ass_penalty} and \ref{ass_conti}.
+Assumption \ref{f_bound} is frequently adopted in the FLM literature, for example \cite{Hall07}, which imposes a lower bound on the decay rate of $f_{jk}$.
 Similar to our discussion of Assumption \ref{ass0}, for $\mathcal{C}^{d_2}[0,1]$ functions the fastest decay speed of their basis expansion coefficients is of the order $\bigO(k^{-(d_2+1)})$ for a wide class of basis functions.
 Hence Assumption \ref{f_bound} is mild.
-We remark that Assumptions \ref{ass_conti}--\ref{f_bound} are required for controlling the bias of $\widetilde{\bm{\beta}}(t)$ and are not needed for the Gaussian approximation and comparison results.
-Denote $\bm{\Xi}^c:=\frac{1}{n}\EE\left(\sum_{i=1}^n \bm{z}_{ci}\right)\left(\sum_{i=1}^n\bm{z}_{ci}^\top\right)$ and